annelledejager/blog/_posts/2017-10-05-how to add a project to GitHub using the command line.markdown

 If you're using SSH, it will look like `git@github.com:YourGithubUsername/RepositoryName.git`.

 If the `push` command fails, it might be caused by a change in your remote repository after the `init` command eg. you added a README.
-Try the following command `git push —force origin master` as your last command.
+Try the following command `git push —-force origin master` as your last command.
 Be cautious.
 This is the only time I would ever recommend using the `--force` command.
 Find further details <a href="https://developer.atlassian.com/blog/2015/04/force-with-lease/">here</a>.

 <blockquote>
 Git's push --force is destructive because it unconditionally overwrites the remote repository with whatever you have locally